Foundation of Medicine

 CMP: Communication for Medical Practice

-In Year 1, you will complete your first Special Study Module.
-Over the course of 4 weeks, you will explore a subject area beyond the normal core curriculum, developing key skills in information retrieval, critical appraisal of information sources and report-writing.
-You can choose the topic to study from a wide range of possible SSM titles.
-You will be assigned a convenor, an expert your chosen field, to guide and support you through your SSM.
+In Year 1, you will complete a Study Skills Module that will prepare you for Special Study Modules and other coursework in subsequent years.
+Over the course of four weeks, you will explore subject areas beyond the normal core curriculum, developing key skills in information retrieval, critical appraisal of information sources and report-writing.
+You will work closely with academic staff who will guide and support you through SSM1.

 In year one students get early patient contact in primary care when they visit several local GP practices.
 Under the supervision of GP tutors, they meet expert patients to discuss experiences of healthcare, considering the implications of multimorbidity and chronic disease in the community, and deepening their understanding from previous learning in PBL sessions.